-Are you looking for critical illness insurance?
+Are you looking to buy critical illness insurance?
 There’s two things you need to consider before making this decision.

 First, you must have adequate life insurance and long term disability insurance before purchasing critical illness insurance.
 Both of those coverages are more important than critical illness insurance and must be emphasized first.